m4l4c4t3/typecho-v1.2.1-RCE/README.md

 ![web](./typecho-V1.2.1_rce_01.png)

 Visit the URL 'http://127.0.0.1/typecho/admin/write-post.php'.
 This is based on the current directory where I have set up.
 The actual directory is 'admin/write-post.php'.
-After entering, click on the '附件' button on the right side, and then click the highlighted button '选择文件上传'.
+After entering, click on the '附件' `apéndice` button on the right side, and then click the highlighted button '选择文件上传' `seleccionar carga de archivo`.
 Upload a random PHP file here and the system will not block it.
 After successful upload, the file can still be executed and the PHP address will be returned.

 ![web](./typecho-V1.2.1_rce_02.png)